back

 3. Corporate design: the design of products and services that help the company deliver against their value proposition.

 Balancing these three elements takes more than a visually good representation of your business.
-It takes good employer branding, believing in your own value propositions and making decisions in line with your brand promise.
+It takes good employer branding, believing in your own value propositions and making decisions in line with your brand promise

 Corporate communication

 Google communicates through every aspect of its identity.
-They have a distinct visual identity and a strong company culture that evolves together with its employees.
+They have a distinct visual identity and a strong company culture that evolves together with its employees

 Their outward communication is based on a straight-to-the-point approach, with informative ads and educational materials about their brand and general knowledge.
-Google communicates in a way that builds trust and identification with users, which is very suitable for a dynamic and open corporate system for innovation.
+Google communicates in a way that builds customer loyalty and trust, which is very suitable for a corporation focused on bringing knowledge to its users and making their lives easier through technology.

 Corporate behavior